 How you see

-You are able to see things thanks to the light that is reflected off the objects you look at – a light which enters your eye through the pupil.
+The images you see are made up from the light reflected off the objects you look at, which then enters your eye through the pupil.
 Together with the lens, the cornea bends (refracts) the light to focus on the retina at the back of your eye.
 The retina is covered with millions of light-sensitive cells called rods and cones.
-Cones are responsible for daytime vision – and allow you to see images in colour and detail – whereas rods are responsible for night vision.
+Cones are responsible for daytime vision – and allow you to see images in color and detail – whereas rods are responsible for night vision.
 The retina converts light into electrical signals.
 These pass along the optic nerve to your brain, which then processes them to create an image.

 How you focus

 Visit your optician regularly to have your eyes examined.
-In between examinations, if you notice a change in or become concerned about your eyesight, contact your nearest Hoya Vision optician.
-Hoya Vision lenses offer vision correction and its coatings/treatments can also protect your eyes .
+In between examinations, if you notice a change in or are concerned about your eyesight, contact your nearest Hoya Vision optician.
+Hoya Vision lenses offer vision correction and its coatings/treatments can also protect your eyes.
 Detecting and treating problems early can help maintain good vision for the rest of your life.